Chapter 9: Access Networks

 Second, because the PON is passive, there is no opportunity for software control inside the network.
 Applying SDN to PON involves software control of the end-points (i.e., the OLTs and ONUs) and treating everything between these end-points as a passive backplane.
 Moreover, because the ONU is a “dumb” device that responds to directives from the OLT, this really boils down to disaggregating the OLT.

-Third, because the RAN is a packet-switch network that interconnects a set of base stations (running as an overlay on the backhaul), there is an opportunity for software control.
+Third, because the RAN is a packet-switched network that interconnects a set of base stations (running as an overlay on the backhaul), there is an opportunity for software control.
 This requires disaggregating the base stations, which as as we will see later in this chapter, have historically run a multi-layer protocol stack.
 Once disaggregated, the pieces are then distributed throughout the network, with some elements co-located with the radio antenna, and some elements co-located with the Mobile Core in the Central Office.
 In other words, the plan is to both “split” and “distribute” RAN functionality.

 For a broad introduction into what’s involved in disaggregating 5G mobile networks so they can be implemented in software, we recommend the following companion book.